KeyteqLabs/ezexceed-guide/src/07-disclaimers.md

 ### eZ Form token
 If you're running eZ Publish 5, Deactivate your eZ Form token legacy extension.

-### eZDemo design
+### eZ Demo design
-If the eZDemo design has higher priority than the eZExceed design it will overwrite, and break, the datetime attribute type.
+If the eZ Demo design has higher priority than the eZExceed design it will overwrite, and break, the datetime attribute type.